stlsmiths/todos-svelte/README.md

 <img alt="todos svelte image" src="todosmvc-svelte.png" width="400" />

-This is a simple [SvelteKit](https://kit.svelte.dev/docs/introduction) project which I have used to experiment with and learn about various Svelte features and SSR.
+This is a simple [SvelteKit v2.0](https://kit.svelte.dev/docs/introduction) project which I have used to experiment with and learn about various Svelte features and SSR.

-The app also includes a SvelteKit + Firebase implementation of the age-old [TodoMVC](http://todomvc.com) demonstration app where I have added [Firebase Authentication](https://firebase.google.com/products/auth) and the [Firebase Realtime Database](https://firebase.google.com/products/realtime-database) for persistence of the todos.
+The app also includes a SvelteKit + Firebase v10 implementation of the age-old [TodoMVC](http://todomvc.com) demonstration app where I have added [Firebase Authentication](https://firebase.google.com/products/auth) and the [Firebase Realtime Database](https://firebase.google.com/products/realtime-database) for persistence of the todos.